Academic Misconduct

 - Advising on appealing the academic misconduct outcome

-You contact us at studentadvice@mdx.ac.uk, please ensure you complete the consent form at the bottom of this page before seeking our advice.
+You contact us at studentadvice@mdx.ac.uk, please ensure you complete the consent form before seeking our advice.

 Writing your response